Thin Walled Plastic Injection Molding: How to Do It Faster, Better, Stronger

 Variations in thickness should be avoided wherever possible.
 If there are variations, the part is vulnerable to warping and cracking during the cooling process.
 Furthermore, the flow of molten resin through the tool into the mold may lead to air pockets and uneven areas.

 Using the right tool and mold configuration is the smartest way to go in order to ensure uniform wall thickness throughout the part.

 Use the Right Ingredients

-Depending on what purpose is intended for your plastic part, you’ll need to select the right resin.
+Depending on the purpose intended for a plastic part, the right resin will be needed.
 There are thousands to choose from, and each one will have its own strength and thickness characteristics.